-Gwen left the peppy administrator and sauntered over to a panoramic display that ran the length of the back wall - a full thirty odd meters of changing projections equipped with slots below to input data slates.
-She wandered to the far end and began to read.
+Gwen left the peppy administrator and sauntered over to a panoramic display that ran the length of the back wall with thirty-odd meters of projections from floor to ceiling.

-“Looking for Abjurer of at least tier 6 and good repute to join a party for Taishan’s Emerald Forest Dungeon, minimum 100 CCs and HDMs for the right Mage.
+"Looking for Abjurer of at least tier 6 and good reputation to join a party for Taishan's Emerald Forest Dungeon, minimum 100 CCs and HDMs for the right applicaant.
 Compatibility interview and training session essential.
-Original party members will vote on accepting or rejecting the applicant.”
+Original party members will vote on accepting or rejecting the applicant."

 "35 CCs reward for information on Dragonkin in the Huashan region HS32B.
 Seeking type, size, age, gender, and colour.
 Half payment now, half on confirmation."

-“Looking to collect live specimen - wood elementals, nymphs, dryads, sprites.
+"Looking to collect specimens of Wood Elementals, Nymphs, Dryads, Sprites.
 Exchanging between 10 CCs to 200 CCs.
-Offer lasts until CCs spent.”
+Offer lasts until CCs spent."

 "URGENT:: Seeking Diviners who can aid with discerning whereabouts of Li Mingyue, a charlatan who has defrauded my brother, the Magus Fu Weiwei.
 10 CCs for proof of Li's location.
 50 CCs for information leading to capture.
 150 CCs for Li brought in alive."

-There was a projection crystal attached to the manhunt notice which displayed the Mage known as Li Mingyue.
+A projection crystal attached to the manhunt notice displayed the Mage known as Li Mingyue.

-“URGENT:: Tier 5 to 7 Adventuring Party needed to reclaim Zhongming Island Mining Facility 11B-43QM.
-Amphibian infestation has halted operations.
+"URGENT:: Tier 5 to 7 Adventuring Party needed to reclaim Zhongming Island Mining Facility 11B-43QM.
+An amphibian infestation has halted operations.
 Bounty dispensed by Provincial governor offering 2 CCs per head and 50 CCs for total restoration of the mine.
-Deadline is July 10th, after which PLA will assume control of operations.
-A cleric capable of Dispel Disease and Poison is essential.”
+The deadline is July 10th, after which the PLA will assume control of operations.
+A cleric capable of Dispel Disease and Poison is essential."

 My Adventure Permit!
 Gwen realised.
 She quickly materialised her card.